open-contracts/fiat-swap/README.md

 # Fiat Swap

-If you're on a desktop browser and have the [MetaMask](https://metamask.io/) plugin installed, you can [try out Fiat-Swap](https://dapp.opencontracts.io/#/open-contracts/fiat-swap) on the Ropsten Testnet with some free [testnet ETH](https://faucet.egorfine.com/)!
+If you're on a desktop browser and have the [MetaMask Wallet](https://metamask.io/) plugin installed, you can [try out Fiat-Swap](https://dapp.opencontracts.io/#/open-contracts/fiat-swap) on Ethereum's Ropsten Testnet!
+Just make sure your wallet is loaded with some free [testnet ETH](https://faucet.egorfine.com/)!

 ### Summary